verrazzano/docs/content/docs/install/prereqs.md

 ```

 ##### Manual DNS type
-When using the DNS type of `manual` the installer searches the DNS zone you provide for two specific records
+When using the DNS type of `manual`, the installer searches the DNS zone you provide for two specific records:

 Record | Use
 ---|---